CollaFuse: Navigating Limited Resources and Privacy in Collaborative Generative AI: Introduction

 \begin{hyp} In our framework \textsc{CollaFuse}, collaborative learning of DDPMs positively influences the fidelity of generated images compared to non-collaborative local training ($c=1$). \end{hyp} \begin{hyp} Increasing collaborative effort ($c\downarrow$) improves performance (a) and the amount of disclosed information (b) while implicitly reducing the locally consumed GPU energy (c). \end{hyp}

-Our initial analysis, including a healthcare-focused experiment with MRI brain scans, supports these hypotheses.
+Our initial analysis, including a healthcare-focused experiment with magnetic resonance imaging (MRI) brain scans, supports these hypotheses.
 As a consequence, \textsc{CollaFuse} holds promise for applicants such as small medical institutions or even individual practitioners with edge devices to engage in collaborative model training and inference, e.g., medical training.
 Beyond healthcare, the framework exhibits potential in domains like autonomous driving, where edge computing resources are constrained, yet computational demands and privacy considerations are high.
 Moving forward, our research will delve deeper into the \textsc{CollaFuse} framework, analyzing its performance in terms of image fidelity and diversity, assessing potential privacy risks, and exploring resource efficiency in additional scenarios.
-In pursuit of a more comprehensive understanding and depth our scenarios are characterized by a parameter grid: number of clients, data domain, absolute amount of client data, conditional inference, as well as client-dependent variance scheduler and cut-ratio.

 This comprehensive investigation aims to advance our understanding of (distributive) GenAI within socio-technical systems as demanded by related literature~\citep{feuerriegel2023generative,abbasi2023data}.
 Consequently, our ongoing research on \textsc{CollaFuse} can offer guidelines on how to apply DDPMs collaboratively and work as a blueprint for future GenAI networks designs in various domains.